 Ever since Preordain was unbanned in the Modern format, some new ideas have been coming and going as a result of it.
-Izzet Murktide is clawing its way back into the metagame after Pro Tour Lord of the Rings highlighted its decline in popularity.
+Izzet Murktide was the biggest archetype to benefit from this card, making a bit of a comeback from its previous unpopularity before the ban of Fury.
 While this is definitely the biggest development Preordain’s unbanning has brought to the Modern metagame, there are some other… more niche archetypes that are showing up at the edges of visibility.

 If glass cannon combo decks that end the game on turns 3-4 rather consistently are your style, and you don’t want to play Amulet Titan for whatever reason, you may want to consider Twiddlestorm.
-It’s not the best deck in Modern, far from it, but you get to draw your entire deck on turn three, or play 20 power on turn two.
+It’s not the best deck in Modern, far from it, but it is continuing to pop up with occasional top eight finishes in a lot of bigger events.
+You get to draw your entire deck on turn three, or play 20 power on turn two.
 What’s not to love?

 Lotus Twiddlestorm